jamie-allen/cpu_caches/preso/presentation.md

 # MESI+F Cache Coherency Protocol
 .notes Request for Ownership (RFO): a cache line is held exclusively for read by one processor, but another requests for write.
 Cache line is sent, but not marked shared by the original holder.
 Instead, it is marked Invalid and the other cache becomes Exclusive.
 This marking happens in the memory controller.
 Performing this operation in the last level cache is expensive, as is the I->M transition.
 If a Shared cache line is modified, all other views of it must be marked invalid via an announcement RFO message.
 If Exclusive, no need to announce.
 Processors will try to keep cache lines in an exclusive state, as the E to M transition is much faster than S to M.  RFOs occur when a thread is migrated to another processor and the cache lines have to be moved once, or when two threads absolutely must share a line; the costs ar a bit smaller when shared across two cores on the same processor.
 MESI transitions cannot occur until all processors acknowledge a coherency message.
 Collisions on the bus can happen, latency can be high with NUMA systems, sheer traffic can slow things down - all reasons to minimize traffic.
 Since code almost never changes, instruction caches do not use MESI but rather just a SI protocol.
 If code does change, a lot of pessimistic assumptions have to be made by the controller.

+* Specific to data cache lines
+* Request for Ownership (RFO), when a processor tries to write to a cache line
 * Modified, the local processor has changed the cache line, implies only one who has it
 * Exclusive, only one processor is using the cache line, not modified
 * Shared, multiple processors are using the cache line, not modified
-* Invalid, the cache line is invalid (unused)
+* Invalid, the cache line is invalid, must be refetched
 * Forward, to another socket via QPI
+* All processors MUST acknowledge a message for it to be valid

 !SLIDE transition=blindY
 # DRAM
 .notes One transistor, one capacitor.
 Reading contiguous memory is faster than random access due to how you read - you get one write combining buffer at a time from each of the memory banks, 33% slower.
 240 cycles to get data from here.
-E7-8870 (Westhere) can hold 4TB of RAM, E5-2600 Sandy Bridge only 1TB.
+E7-8870 (Westhere) can hold 4TB of RAM, E5-2600 Sandy Bridge "only" 1TB.

 * Very dense, only 2 pieces of circuitry per datum
 * DRAM "leaks" its charge, but not sooner than 64 milliseconds